Heather Barbour Fenty

 8. Elitism

 Elitism is still alive and well in many clubs, business circles, and beyond.
-Elitist language also makes the non inclusive list.
+Elitist language also makes the non inclusive language list.

 Only allowing access or employing someone because they have a “degree from a top 10 school” or “a degree from an Ivy League University” is non inclusive.